xishantingyu/SESE/README.md

 *	Writing skill

-	Like email, meeting minutes, weekly report, requirement doc, test plan, test report, resume, abstract of master thesis.
-Students are required to submit writting exercises.
+	How to write in the daily life of a software engineer? like email, meeting minutes, weekly report, requirement doc, test plan, test report, resume, abstract of master thesis.
+Students are required to submit writting exercises for each unit as assignments.

-There will be no final exam for this course.
-The score will depend on attendence and homework and the reading report.
+There will be __NO__ final exam for this course.
+Grading will base on:

+*	class attendence and performance, 16%;
+*	writting assignments, 64%;
+*	reading report, 20%.